Stuff-A-Bus founders gather, break records for 25th anniversary

 The 25th anniversary of the Rutland Stuff-A-Bus was an opportunity for some of the people who started the food drive to gather, reminisce, and talk about what it really means.

-While it was started the Salvation Army, numerous organizations have taken part.
+While it was started by the Salvation Army, numerous organizations have taken part.
 Mix 98.1 WJJR, BROC Community Food Shelf, Rutland Community Cupboard, Marble Valley Regional Transit District (The Bus), and others get involved.
-The Bus had vehicles in the Rutland Plaza in front of Price Chopper Saturday, collecting donated food items, which get distributed between BROC, the Rutland Community Cupboard, and Salvation Army.
+The Bus had vehicles in the Rutland Plaza in front of Price Chopper on Saturday collecting donated food items, which get distributed between BROC, the Rutland Community Cupboard and Salvation Army.

 Nearby, another Stuff-A-Bus founder, Terry Jaye, of Mix 98.1 WJJR, was broadcasting interviews and promoting the effort.